 - Care coordinator/discharge planner: A nurse who stays in regular contact with your insurance company and arranges and coordinates home care services.

-- Certified Pediatric Nurse: A CPN is a nurse who has taken a certification test and has received professional recognition of specialty knowledge in the care of children.
+- Certified pediatric nurse: A CPN is a nurse who has taken a certification test and has received professional recognition of knowledge in the care of children.

 - Nurse practitioner: A nurse with special training who works with a doctor and may oversee your child's care.

 - Registered nurse: A nurse who is educated and licensed by the state to provide health care and teach about health, the body, medical terms and medications.

 - Care partner: A person who helps nurses check things like temperature, blood pressure, height and weight.

 - Child Life specialist: A person who helps children and their families cope with the health care experience by explaining what will happen and why in terms your child can understand.
 They may use play and other age-appropriate activities and education to help prepare your child for medical procedures.

 - Dietitian: A person who specializes in nutrition.
 They evaluate a child's nutritional needs and help families plan for dietary changes.

 - Health unit coordinator: A person who can answer your non-medical questions.
 A HUC can be found at your unit's front desk.

 - Lactation consultant: A person who gives breastfeeding education and support to nursing mothers.